crazy-max/diun/.github/CONTRIBUTING.md

 2. Configure and install the dependencies: `go mod download`
 3. Create a new branch: `git checkout -b my-branch-name`
 4. Make your change
+5. Test your code: `go test -covermode=atomic ./...`
-5. Build your code with [GoReleaser](https://goreleaser.com/): `goreleaser release --skip-publish --skip-validate --rm-dist`
+6. Build with [GoReleaser](https://goreleaser.com/): `goreleaser release --skip-publish --skip-validate --rm-dist`
-6. Push to your fork and [submit a pull request](https://github.com/crazy-max/diun/compare)
+7. Push to your fork and [submit a pull request](https://github.com/crazy-max/diun/compare)
-7. Pat your self on the back and wait for your pull request to be reviewed and merged.
+8. Pat your self on the back and wait for your pull request to be reviewed and merged.

 Here are a few things you can do that will increase the likelihood of your pull request being accepted: